sunriselayer/gitbook/README.md

 # Sunrise

-\*Our documentation is under construction and is being updated regularly, please check back for updates\*
+**Our documentation is under construction and is being updated regularly, please check back for updates.**

 Sunrise is a specialized Data Availability (DA) Layer for Fee Abstraction and Proof of Liquidity, supporting the modular paradigm by allowing developers to build rollups/apps with enhanced security and liquidity.\
 \